About Brian

 | Next | Previous | Contents | Top |

-I entered the work world as a store clerk in Portola Valley.
+I entered the work world as a store clerk.
 Later I was a researcher for Elizabeth Hone, an author of natural history articles, and volunteered at the J. W. Mailliard Library at the California Academy of Sciences in San Francisco, where I helped my mentor and friend Ben Elkus catalog the historically important Charles de Young Elkus papers, an archive on his father's work with American Indians.
 An article stemming from my involvement in this project appeared in the Academy’s volunteer newsletter Environs in 1987.

 Gallery: